PuspenduBanerjee/scala-akka-swagger-sample/README.md

-# A sample to showcase painless integration of Scala, Akka, Camel, CXF & Swagger
+# A sample to showcase painless integration of Scala, Spring, Akka, Camel, CXF & Swagger

 Notes on cxf camel integration: